 With the signing of the \$1 billion Life Sciences Bill by Governor Deval Patrick on June 16, 2008, UMass Worcester assumed a key role in helping realize the Commonwealth's potential as a global leader in life sciences.
-The law provided funding for the Albert Sherman Center, a 512,000 square foot education and research complex that was completed in December 2012 and formally opened on January 30, 2013.
+The law provided funding for the Albert Sherman Center, a 512,000 square-foot education and research complex that was completed in December 2012 and formally opened on January 30, 2013.
 The largest facility built on the Worcester Campus since construction of the original medical school and hospital complex in the 1970s, the Sherman Center serves as the new hub of the Worcester Campus integrating research, education and social activities.

-To help address physician workforce shortages in the Commonwealth, the Worcester Campus has increased the incoming class size for the Medical School from 103 to 125.
-The Medical School is monitoring the progress of the expanded class size through all four years, including the expanded clinical teaching sites, to assess how the increase in class size affects the educational experience.
-For Fall 2014, the Worcester Campus had 1,071 FTE graduate and medical students enrolled in six master's and six doctoral degree programs, as well as 547 post-graduate residents and fellows enrolled in 19 medical residency programs and 32 medical fellowship programs.
-During the 2013-2014 academic year, 6 post-master's certificates and 244 advanced degrees were conferred.
+For Fall 2015, the Worcester Campus had 1,056 FTE graduate and medical students enrolled in six master's and six doctoral degree programs, as well as 545 post-graduate residents and fellows enrolled in 19 medical residency programs and 33 medical fellowship programs.
+During the 2014-2015 academic year, 2 post-master's certificates and 244 advanced degrees were conferred.
 The Worcester Campus provides general and specialized medical care and engages in a comprehensive program of basic scientific and clinical research that benefits the recipients of clinical services and contributes to the national effort to understand, prevent and treat disease.
 In 2012, the educational program leading to the M.D. degree at the Worcester Campus was successfully re-accredited by the Liaison Committee on Medical Education ("LCME"), with a full eight year cycle.
 In addition, the NEASC conducted a site visit evaluation for the reaccreditation of UMass Worcester, and the final NEASC reaccreditation report was confirmed in May 2013.